react-epfl/graasp-android/README.md

 Graasp - android app
 ====================

-A simple android app that wraps the Graasp website and adds some loading feedback.
+This project contains a simple Android app that wraps the Graasp website (http://graasp.epfl.ch) with data loading feedback.

 The app consists of a WebView to display the Graasp website (http://graasp.epfl.ch).
 Feedback on the loading of the WebView is shown in the top bar.